Sign in

 2. Trello

 Trello is a list-making app that helps you “prioritize what’s important.”
 You can make boards, lists and cards that help you collaborate with your team to determine what needs doing and what is already done.
-It allows you to set deadlines, add attachments, and it integrates with many apps that you may be using already including, but not limited to:
+It allows you to set deadlines, add attachments, and it integrates with many apps and time tracking software that you may be using already including, but not limited to:

 • Slack